contao/docs/docs/manual/installation/contao-manager.en.md

 After that, the Contao Manager should run again.

-### Can I add another user account to Contao Manager? {#can-add-another-user-account to the Contao Manager}
+### Can I add another user account to Contao Manager?

 Yes, you have to edit the file `users.json` in the directory `contao-manager` and add an additional user account.
 In our case this is `h.lewis`.